opera-platform/opera-dsp/docs/windowing/source/Overview/Overview.rst

 This generates SystemVerilog code in the ``./rtl/WindowingAXI4`` folder for the AXI4 variant or ``./rtl/WindowingTL`` for the TileLink variant.

-Additionally, you can pass the path to a JSON file containing PreProcessing parameters, for example:
+Additionally, you can pass the path to a JSON file containing Windowing parameters, for example:

 .. code-block:: bash